reapp/reapp-ui/README.md

 can cause a variety of errors.
 If you see stuff that warns about `Mount, Link, Context`, it is most likely because of this.
 Delete the react folder inside reapp-ui and any other sub-modules and re-run Webpack.

-### Principles

-- Aim for performance and consistency.
-- Keep the repo structure as flat as possible.
-- Decouple components.
-Allow selective usage of these components.

 ### Credits